Nicolas-FTM/NLP4ALL/README.md

 ### First Notebook - NLP Theory

 * Brief introduction from AI to NLP
 * What is NLP?
+Components and Projects
-What are NLU and NLG?
+* What are NLU and NLG?
 * Which is the difference between ASR and NLP?
 * Differences between NLP, LLM, and Generative AI
 * Core NLP tasks and applications